hiibolt/niu-metis-documentation/src/chapter_2_2.md

 If you would like to learn more about CUDA, the resources in the introductory section of this paragraph are greatly recommended.

-## Installing Modules on the Login Node
+## Loading Modules on the Login Node
-However, unlike our previous project which used `g++`, the CUDA compiler, `nvcc`, is not pre-installed.
+However, unlike our previous project which used `g++`, the CUDA compiler, `nvcc`, is not pre-loaded.

-To install it, we will use the `module` commands mentioned briefly in the previous section.
+To load it, we will use the `module` commands mentioned briefly in the previous section.
+The `module` system loads and unloads an evironment for specific application packages not part of the operating system.

 First, let's list the modules related to `cuda` with the following command:
 ```bash